Tpande123/Fake-News-Prediction-using-Machine-Learning/README.md

 ## Link to the datasets used: -

-The dataset sonar data.csv used here can be accessed via the link -> https://www.kaggle.com/c/fake-news/data?select=train.csv
+The dataset train.csv used here can be accessed via the link -> https://www.kaggle.com/c/fake-news/data?select=train.csv